- Get full details for a contact after searching

 Enrich Company Data by Domain

 Goal: External tool sends you a company domain, and you want to enrich it with HubSpot data.
 Real-world scenario: Your sales team uses a Chrome extension that captures company domains from LinkedIn.
 You want to look up those companies in HubSpot to see if you already have them.
-Trigger: Webhook withcompany_domain
+Trigger: Webhook withcompany_domain variable

 -